 Don’t Be Data Rich but Information Poor- Business Intelligence for Manufacturing

 Within manufacturing, business intelligence refers to the systemic use of data analysis tools to inform manufacturing decisions.
 Data from widely varying sources is collected to obtain actionable insights for improving operational efficiency, productivity, and profitability.
-FactoryTalk DataMosaix by Rockwell Automation is one such scaleable tool furthering a facility’s progression toward digitalization.
+FactoryTalk DataMosaix by Rockwell Automation is one such scalable tool furthering a facility’s progression toward digitalization.

 Author contributor: E Tech Group Director, Manufacturing Intelligence & Advanced Services Pradeep Paul

 A vast majority of manufacturers list smart manufacturing (data-driven decision making) as important to their future success.
-Process data is collected within every PLC, HMI, IoT sensor, and meter.
+Data generated by automated processes is collected within every PLC, HMI, IoT sensor, and meter.
 This data contains valuable information related to machine performance, environmental conditions, and overall production rates.
 However, despite its availability, most manufacturers struggle to effectively analyze, and therefore utilize this data in a meaningful way.
-This lack of data use results in today’s facilities being generally data-rich but paradoxically information-poor.
-The ability to make data-driven decisions and fully leverage smart manufacturing technologies is therefore hindered.

 E Tech Group collaborates with manufacturers to access these valuable insights stemming from operations data for problem-solving and process optimization.
-This is the field of data analytics for manufacturing-specific business intelligence – manufacturing intelligence.
+This is the field of industrial data analytics for manufacturing-specific business intelligence – manufacturing intelligence.

-Analytics can give insights within a hierarchy of four broad categories: descriptive, diagnostic, predictive, and prescriptive information.
-Each of these categories is expanded upon in Table 1: Types of Analytics.
-Today, most manufacturing sites are pursuing the first level of analytics, obtaining descriptive insights for systems ranging in size and scale from a singular machine to a particular production line to the enterprise as a whole.
-At this first level, analytics provide observational insights that may not otherwise be clear.
-As an example, analytics can answer machine-level questions such as, “How long did the machine run without a fault?” or “What is the most commonly occurring fault?”
+Today, most manufacturing sites are pursuing the first level of data analytics, obtaining descriptive insights for systems, which range in size and scale from a singular machine to a particular production line to the enterprise as a whole.
+At this first level, analytics tells you the “what” or “which” of a given process, event, pattern, etc., which can provide observational insights that may not otherwise be clear.
+For example, analytics can answer machine-level questions such as, “How long did the machine run without a fault?” or “What is the most commonly occurring fault?”

 However, as can be seen within Table 1, the potential for analytics to answer questions, solve problems and optimize processes goes much further.
 With the right data, analytics can offer diagnostics-level insights, providing answers for the reasons why a particular observation is occurring.
-Considering the machine level again, diagnostics analytics answers questions such as, “Why is the fault happening?”
+Considering the machine level again, diagnostics analytics answers questions such as, “Why is the fault happening?” or “Why aren’t we meeting production benchmarks?”

 Table 1: Types of analytics for optimizing manufacturing operations